weixiong15/Network_Fundamental_HSRP_With_OSPF/README.md

-# Network Fundamental Hot Standby Router Protocol (HSRP) Set Up With OSPF - Part 2 (Cisco Packet Tracer - For study purpose only)
+# Network Fundamental Hot Standby Router Protocol (HSRP) Set Up With OSPF (Cisco Packet Tracer - For study purpose only)
 Here in this project i will configure a Hot Standby Router Protocol (HSRP) architecture with OSPF Routing.
 These designs can be expanded to create very complex architectures depending on the network requirements.

 ## Configuration List